Tuesday, March 18, 2008

 Karyn, mother of 2, underwent C-section 4 months ago.
 While caring for her new born she developed moderate lower back pain during recent Chinese New Year.
 MRI confirmed that she suffered from L4/5 disc herniation.
 She does not want to take oral pain killer as she is nursing, instead she choose to manage her pain by practicing Pilates.

-always been active.
+She has always been active.
 Prenatally Karyn runs regularly to build stamina and resistant trains to strengthen joints.
 She then switched to cross-trainer until 7th month pregnant when her weight gain induced knee pain.

 She has also tried fundamental Pilates matwork & reformer at a professional Pilates studio in HK.